-These certain formatting elements, like scene headings, character headings, dialogue, and transitions are unique to the visual nature of screenplays.
+The formatting elements, like scene headings, character headings, dialogue, and transitions, are unique to the visual nature of screenplays.

-This is so any person in any stage of production will know what they are reading when they refer back to a script.
+This is so any person in any production stage will know what they are reading when referring to a script.

-Because slug lines are formatted in a universal way, a screenplay reader can jump around any script and find their place in the story with relative ease.
+Because slug lines are formatted universally, a screenplay reader can easily jump around any script and find their place in the story.

 The formatting goes as follows:

 “INTERIOR (INT) OR EXTERIOR (EXT).
 LOCATION – NIGHT OR DAY”

 Here’s an example of a very simple slugline: